Appleford-on-Thames: Parish church

 The Church of England parish church of Saints Peter and Paul was originally a chapelry of Sutton Courtenay.
+Saints Peter and Paul parish is now part of the Benefice of Sutton Courtenay with Appleford.

 The nave is 12th century Norman and the chancel was rebuilt early in the 13th century.
 Surviving early features include a Norman door on the south side of the nave and an Early English Gothic door to the chancel.
 The east and north walls of the chancel have original Early English lancet windows and the south wall has a Perpendicular Gothic window that was added in the 16th century.
 The building was altered in the 19th century.
-The nave was remodelled and extended to designs by the architect Ewan Christian, and in 1885–86 the tower was rebuilt to hang a ring of six bells and the spire was added to designs by the architect William Gilbee Scott.
+The nave was remodelled and extended to designs by the architect Ewan Christian, and in 1885–86 the tower was rebuilt to hang a ring of six bells, and the spire was added to designs by the architect William Gilbee Scott.
+Prior to this, the church had been in 'ruinous' condition, with the rebuilding only possible at the expense of Walter Justice.